 August 11, 2022

 Trump sends a message through one his lawyers to Attorney General Merrick Garland, saying he has “been hearing from people all over the country about the raid” who are “angry,” and that “whatever I can do to take the heat down, to bring the pressure down, just let us know,” according to a lawsuit he later filed.
 Hours later, after three days of silence, Garland makes a brief public statement about the investigation.
 He reveals that he personally approved the decision to seek a search warrant, and that the Justice Department will continue to apply the law “without fear or favor.”
 Garland also pushes back against what he called “unfounded attacks on the professionalism of the FBI and Justice Department.”

 Federal Magistrate Judge Bruce Reinhart approves the unsealing of the Mar-a-Lago search warrant and its property receipt, at the Justice Department’s request and after Trump’s lawyers agree to the release.
 The warrant reveals the Justice Department is looking into possible violations of the Espionage Act, obstruction of justice and criminal handling of government records, as part of its investigation.

 Trump files a federal lawsuit seeking the appointment of a third-party attorney known as a “special master” to independently review the materials that the FBI seized from Mar-a-Lago.
 In the lawsuit, Trump’s lawyers argue that the Justice Department can’t be trusted to do its own review for potentially privileged materials that should be siloed off from the criminal probe.

 September 5, 2022

-In a major ruling, Cannon grants Trump’s request for a special master to review the seized materials from Mar-a-Lago.
+In a major ruling in Trump’s favor, Federal District Judge Aileen Cannon, a Trump appointee, grants Trump’s request for a special master to review the seized materials from Mar-a-Lago.
 She says the special master will have the power to look for documents covered under attorney-client privilege and executive privilege.
-The outcome is a major victory for Trump.

 September 8, 2022